dpclemson/SimpleCombinatorics/README.md

 --------- | -----------
-RanGenX.C | Source code file for generating correlated particles and calculating the correlations do_rangenX.C | Main code to run RanGenX.C with various parameters rng_cumulant.C | Plots the cumulants rng_histX.C | Plots the ouput from RanGenX.C
+RanGenX.C | Source code file for generating correlated particles and calculating the correlations do_rangenX.C | Main code to run RanGenX.C with various parameters plot_rangenx.C | Plots the ouput from RanGenX.C Makefile | The Makefile for the project, type 'make' to compile the code